waynegraham/registry.clir.org/_projects/2015-scopes-trial-online-archives-the-scopes-trial-and-i.md

 ---
 layout: project
-title: "Scopes Trial Online Archives: The Scopes Trial and its Cultural Context"
+title: Scopes Trial Online Archives: The Scopes Trial and its Cultural Context
 ---